Molecular Basis of Infectious Disease (MBID) Research

 - United States citizen or permanent resident

-For full details of the benefits and obligations of the MBID Fellowship, as well as application instructions and materials, please click here.
+For full details of the benefits and obligations of the MBID Fellowship, as well as application instructions and materials, please visit the Gulf Coast Consortia website.

 Candidates for MBID Training Grant positions will be reviewed and appointed annually.
 Please contact Dr. Theresa M. Koehler for more information.